2018 - Catholic Women's League Highlights -

 A regular Prayer Hour has been organized for Marcus Hacault, his family and those that care for him on Thursday mornings from 9:30-10:30 in the adoration chapel.
 Marcus (age 4) is the youngest son in the family of 10 children, recently diagnosed with a serious illness.

 June: Cecile Could September: Karla Nichols

 July: Jackie McCabe October: Linda Goldstein

 August: Roseanne Hogan November: Madeline Halliday

-CWL Meeting - Feb 7, 2018 - We will start with a Spiritual Reading and Rosary in the Chapel, then have our meeting at 7 pm in St Joseph's Room.
+CWL Meeting - Feb 7, 2018 - We started with a Spiritual Reading and Rosary in the Chapel, then had our meeting at 7 pm in St Joseph's Room.

 CWL Meeting - Dec 6 at 6:30 pm.